 - Anti money laundering as required by the Italian notary – usually a form of self certification to the effect that the funds being used derive from a legitimate source

-- Certified translations of company statutes
+- Certified translations of company incorporation documents and by-laws/statutes

 - Certified translations

-- Certified copy of minutes of board approving real estate acquisition and possibly delegating power to an individual director or group of directors to execute the necessary documentation
+- Certified copy of minutes of board approving the real estate acquisition and possibly delegating power to an individual director or group of directors to execute the necessary documentation

 - Powers of attorney

-- French business registry extracts
+- Extracts from the foreign business registry extracts

 Italian Tax Reporting: